WoTTsecurity/examples/nginx-with-mtls-and-appserver/README.md

-# Code Snippets for Nginx with MTLS and Appserver
+# Code Snippets for Nginx with mTLS and Appserver

 Contains: